fadeto404/Docker-ROS-DE/README.md

 2. Open the directory of the distribution you want to build an image of
 3. Run `sudo docker build -t image_name:image_tag .` in that directory

+Image name and image tag are free of choice.
+I use: `ros:<distro>-ros1-bridge-de`.

 ## Creating a container
 _Do this only once!_
 ***For GUI and device support read the sections below before running the commands***